Happenings at St. Luke's Episcopal Church

 Many children prefer this service.

-Wednesday 1:00 pm quick and quiet service with traditional language with emphasis on the saints
+Wednesday 1:00 pm quick and quiet service with traditional language with emphasis on the saints (this service is temporarily unavailable as we are without a priest, once we hire a priest we plan to resume this service)

 We Do Weddings!